0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 > **Theorem 4.2.** For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the proposer has a profitable risk-free undetectable deviation.

 2. The builder needs to follow the [GSR algorithm](#gsr-algorithm) to obtain several valid swaps in the same block.
 In the simplest terms, for a new block, they have to include buys and sells in alternating order until they run out of either.
-After that, they get to include the remaining in any order.
+After that, they get to include the remaining swaps in any order.
     - Would it be unfeasible to include orders in alternating order while subscribing to priority ordering?
 3. As the paper [_MEV Makes Everyone Happy under Greedy Sequencing Rule_](https://arxiv.org/pdf/2309.12640) shows, when there is no trading fee, a polynomial time algorithm for a proposer to compute an optimal strategy is given.
 However, when trading fees aren't zero, it is NP-hard to find an optimal strategy.
 This means that, in practice, builders may not have the computational resources to always find the optimal strategy.
 4. Multi-block MEV remains a concern.
 A builder controlling consecutive blocks could potentially implement a sandwich attack spanning several blocks risk-free, circumventing the GSR.